ezinkow/Note-Taker/README.md

 ## About This Project:

-This was a homework assignment as part of the Northwestern Coding Bootcamp to build an application to easily write a note, and be able to save it and display it on the page, and delete any notes we want.
+This is an application to easily write a note, and be able to save it and display it on the page, and delete any notes we want.
 This was built with HTML, Javascript, jQuery, Express, Heroku, and fs

 ## Summary of Project: